HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 NDs of interest as reflector materials for cold neutrons are synthesized by detonation techniques \cite{teshigawara2019measurement}.
 The resulting samples consist of nanoparticles with a distribution in diameter centered at about 5\,nm \cite{teshigawara2019measurement}.
 Transmission electron microscopy (TEM) measurements of NDs synthesized under different conditions revealed a mostly diamond-like structure of the nanoparticles with, however, a partial surface graphitization whose extent depends on the preparation conditions, thermal history, and purification process \cite{Mochalin2011}.
 Full transformation of NDs into carbon onions was in fact observed by heating at about 1670\,K \cite{Qiao2006}.
 Impurities such as H, N and O are also present, resulting from the purification methods or from oxidation in air.
 A fraction of about 5 atomic $\%$ of H was measured, for instance, in commercial samples of detonation NDs used by Vasiliev et al. in ref. \cite{Vasiliev2015} to measure the heat capacity as a function of temperature.
 This latter work shows that the heat capacity of 5\,nm NDs is notably larger than that of bulk diamond up to 300 K.

-This result suggests a sizable difference in the phonon density of states (PDOS) of the NDs with respect to the bulk which is confirmed by the inelastic neutron scattering data reported by Shiryaev et al. in Ref.~ \cite{Shiryaev2020}.
+This result suggests a sizable difference in the PDOS of the NDs with respect to the bulk which is confirmed by the inelastic neutron scattering data reported by Shiryaev et al. in Ref.~ \cite{Shiryaev2020}.

 Since the PDOS is expected to affect both the elastic (via the Debye-Waller factor) and the inelastic contributions to the neutron scattering cross section, it is important to have reliable structural models of the NDs to provide both atomic positions and the phonon DOS for the calculation of the total neutron scattering cross section.